-The eye socket, or orbit, is a bony cavity that houses the eye, the muscles that move the eye, the surrounding blood vessels, nerves and fat.
-Shaped like a empty ice cream cone it is composed of 7 facial bones.
+The eye socket, or orbit, is a bony cavity that houses the eye, the muscles that move the eye, the surrounding blood vessels, nerves, and fat.
+Shaped like an empty ice cream cone it is composed of 7 facial bones.
 Each orbit can be described by the four orbital walls: the orbital roof superiorly (which lies between the orbit and the brain and frontal sinus), the medial orbital wall (which lies between the orbit and the nose, ethmoid and sphenoid sinuses), the orbital floor (which lies between the orbit and the maxillary or cheek sinus), and the lateral orbital wall (which lies between the orbit and temporal fossa).
-Some of the bone that makes up the medial orbital wall and the orbital floor is very thin (like an eggshell) and is can be easily fractured from trauma.
+Some of the bone that makes up the medial orbital wall and the orbital floor is very thin (like an eggshell) and can be easily fractured from trauma.

 What is an Orbital Floor Fracture or Blow Out Fracture?

 Blunt force (like a fist) may be transmitted to the eye socket and cause an orbital fracture by two mechanisms.
 The object may push on the eye causing the eye to move back in the socket, increasing pressure in the orbit.
 This increased pressure may apply force to the thin walls and they may bend and break (fracture) or “blow out.”
 Alternatively, blunt force to the edge of the eye socket, the orbital rim, may cause the orbital walls to buckle and fracture.

 What Problems May be Associated with an Orbital Fracture?